LithosphereRocketry/Nandy/Design/ProgrammersGuide.md

 # NANDy Programmer's Manual

-NOTE: implementation of these features not yet complete

 ## About This Guide
 This guide is intended to detail all of the explicit rules, as well as some best practices and implementation hints, for writing programs in NANDy assembly.